eat-sleep-code/tiny-tv/README.md

 #### Power Leads

+If the header pins of your female GPIO header are too short you will need solder the power leads for the amplifiers directly to the GPIO pins:

   1) Trim the end from a red jumper wire, leaving the female end intact.
 Solder the red wire to either [Pin 2 or Pin 4](https://pinout.xyz/pinout/5v_power) of the Raspberry Pi Zero.

   1) Trim the end from a black jumper wire, leaving the female end intact.
 Solder the black wire to [Pin 39](https://pinout.xyz/pinout/ground) of the Raspberry Pi Zero.

 #### Audio Amplifiers
 1) Solder the header pins _and_ speaker posts to each Audio Amplifier.